nereusx/dotfiles/pulseaudio-system/README.md

 1. Enable system daemon (void-pkg -e pulseaudio)
 1. Reboot

-Default it is configured to listen only at localhost and unix domain socket.
+Default it is configured to listen only at unix domain socket.

-See comments at /etc/pulse/daemon.conf
+For intranet edit the /etc/pulse/system.pa and enable the `module_native_protocol_tcp`